ittsar/risk-stack/README.md

 - Node.js 14+ (or the latest LTS) and npm
 - PostgreSQL (optional, only if you set `DATABASE_URL`)

-## Quick bootstrap
+## Quick bootstrap (optional native stack)
-- Linux/macOS: `./scripts/bootstrap.sh`
+- Linux/macOS: `./go.bash native-bootstrap --seed-demo-data --import-cprt-controls`
+- Windows (PowerShell): `go.bat native-bootstrap -SeedDemoData -ImportFrameworkControls`

+These commands reuse the bootstrap script to install dependencies, create `.env` files, run migrations, and - when the flags above are provided - import CPRT identifiers and seed demo content.
+Add `--skip-tests` / `-SkipTests` to bypass automated tests, `--start-servers` / `-StartServers` to launch the native dev servers, and `--cprt-file` / `-CprtFile` to point at a specific dataset.

-- Windows (PowerShell): `powershell -ExecutionPolicy Bypass -File scripts/bootstrap.ps1`
+Prefer working directly with the scripts?
+Use `./scripts/bootstrap.sh` or `powershell -ExecutionPolicy Bypass -File scripts/bootstrap.ps1` with the same flags.

-Both scripts install backend/frontend dependencies, create local `.env` files from the examples, run database migrations, and execute the test suites.
-Use `scripts/bootstrap.ps1 -SkipTests` or `SKIP_TESTS=1 ./scripts/bootstrap.sh` if you want to skip automated tests.

 After the frontend install you can review dependency advisories with `cd frontend && npm audit`.

-To automatically launch the dev servers after setup use `START_SERVERS=1 ./scripts/bootstrap.sh` on Linux/macOS or add `-StartServers` when invoking the PowerShell script.

 ## Demo data & credentials
+Most workflows run this automatically (the `go` helpers and bootstrap scripts with `--seed-demo-data` / `-SeedDemoData`).
+Run it manually if you need to refresh the sample content.

 1. `cd backend`
 2. `python manage.py migrate`
 3. `python manage.py seed_demo_data`